 The PI3K/AKT cascade is another important target in EGF R signaling (Stover et al.1995).
 Activated phosphoinositide 3-kinase (PI3K) phosphorylates and activates protein kinase B (AKT), leading to phosphorylation of mammalian target of rapamycin (mTOR).
 Subsequent phosphorylation of ribosomal protein S6 kinase beta-1 (P70S6K) promotes protein synthesis.

 ErbB family members play an important role in the development and malignancy of various human cancers (Mishra et al. 2017).
 Kinase mutations and/or overexpression of the receptor can result in deregulation in signaling networks; understanding the precise roles of the EGF R-mediated signaling pathways is crucial for translating these findings into new cancer therapies.

-We have compiled key proteins involved in the EGF R signaling pathway into one handy poster you can download for your reference.
+We have compiled key antibodies involved in the EGF R signaling pathway into one handy poster you can download for your reference.

 Click the pathway components within the images below to discover the key antibodies that Bio-Rad provides.

 Browse our range of antibodies against targets involved with EGF R signaling below.
 Please use the filters to sort the attributes in the table below in order to find the antibody that fits your exact requirements.
 If you need any further assistance please do not hesitate to contact us.